catm705/mbg/README.md

 ### How to run this app ###
-In the terminal:
+In 2 different terminals - run the commands:

 ```gulp```

 ```live-server```

-App is on localhost:8080
+App is hosted on http://localhost:8080